Two-Dimensional DOA Estimation for L-shaped Nested Array via Tensor Modeling: Proposed Higher-Order Tensor Model for L-shaped Nested Array

 \subsection{Parameter Identifiability}

+{ As it can be seen from \eqref{eq61}, the construction of ${\cal R}_{\rm xz}$ (and similarly ${\cal R}_{\rm zx}$) takes the advantage of the multi-dimensional structure of the received signal for all subarrays at the cost of introducing $K(K-1)$ additional false targets (see the second summation term in \eqref{eq61}) that may mismatch the azimuth and elevation angles of sources.
+This can also be found in the structures of the factor matrices of ${\cal \tilde T}$.}

-Based on ${\cal \tilde T}$, it can be shown that the parameter identifiability for our model is related to the tensor rank, whose upper bound is restricted by the uniqueness condition of tensor decomposition.
-For tensors with arbitrary factor matrix, conventional ALS algorithm can be used and the uniqueness condition is determined by the sum of the Kruskal ranks of all factor matrices \cite{28}.
+Nevertheless, the parameter identifiability for our designed tensor model is related to the tensor rank, whose upper bound is restricted by the uniqueness condition of tensor decomposition.
+The DOA estimation based on ${\cal T}$ can also be regarded as a multi-dimensional harmonic retrieval problem.
+For the latter problem, the parameter identifiability has been deeply studied \cite{45,46}.
+For tensors with arbitrary factor matrix, conventional alternating least squares (ALS) algorithm can be used and the uniqueness condition is determined by the sum of the Kruskal ranks of all factor matrices \cite{28}.
 For tensors with structured factor matrix like Vandermonde matrix, a computationally efficient tensor decomposition method and a better uniqueness condition have been discussed \cite{36,41}.
 In our case, the uniqueness condition can be given by

 To further explain the essence of \eqref{17} and to demonstrate the distinct tensor reshape \eqref{15}, rewrite ${\bf \tilde T}_{(2)}$ as